“Therefore let us not sleep, as others do, but let us watch and be sober“

 Staying alert to prophecy enables Christians to stay spiritually alert.

 Carnal Christians are usually dull to prophetic things.
 They show little interest in things to come.
 However, the Bible has much to say about the correlation between prophecy and godly living.
-We cannot help but be sensitive to God’s values when we anticipate what God is going to do in the future.
+We cannot help but be sensitive to God’s values when we anticipate what God will do in the future.